Carl Rowan was one of the most famous African-American journalists of the late twentieth century.

 “We had no electricity, no running water, and, for most of the time, no toothbrushes. . .
 I remember almost never having more than one pair of socks at a time, and I had to wear those socks for five straight days . . .
 We just accepted it as our fate in life that we had no telephone, no radio, and no regular inflow of money.”

 However, Rowan worked hard in school and credits a high school teacher for instilling in him the hard work and knowledge necessary to move up in the world.

 After the war, Rowan attended Oberlin College and then the University of Minnesota.
-After a short career in journalism, he served in many political positions--including the Secretary of State's office, the United Nations and the U.S. Information Agency (during the administration of President Lyndon Johnson).
+After a short career in journalism, he served in many political positions–including the Secretary of State’s office, the United Nations and the U.S. Information Agency (during the administration of President Lyndon Johnson).

 Then, in 1965, Rowan went back to journalism, becoming the first African American with a nationally syndicated column.

 Many Americans today remember reading Rowan’s columns and seeing him on national media shows such as “Meet the Press.”
 He died in 2000.